As a recruiter, you want to evaluate your interviews by going beyond intuition and relying on precise data.

 No need to spend hours going through each CV to see if key skills are mentioned anywhere.
 ATS does it for you, highlighting the candidates who best match your expectations.

-The benefits of organizing a scorecard for your interviews
+The benefits of interview scorecard

 The scorecard offers recruiters a number of key benefits: